ajvincent/es-membrane/README.md

 return dryDocument;
 ```

-This will give the end-user a very basic proxy in the "dry" object graph, which
-also implements the identity and property lookup rules of the object graph and
-the membrane.
-In fact, it is a _perfect_ one-to-one correspondence:  because no
-special proxy traps are established in steps 7 and 8 above, _any and all_
-operations on the "dry" document proxy, or objects and functions retrieved through
-that proxy (directly or indirectly) will be reflected and repeated on the
-corresponding "wet" document objects _exactly_ with no side effects.
-(Except
-possibly those demanded through the Membrane's configuration options, such as
-providing a logger.)
+This will give the end-user a very basic proxy in the "dry" object graph, which also implements the identity and property lookup rules of the object graph and the membrane.
+In fact, it is a _perfect_ one-to-one correspondence:  because no special proxy traps are established in steps 7 and 8 above, _any and all_ operations on the "dry" document proxy, or objects and functions retrieved through that proxy (directly or indirectly) will be reflected and repeated on the corresponding "wet" document objects _exactly_ with no side effects.
+(Except possibly those demanded through the Membrane's configuration options, such as providing a logger.)

 Such a membrane is, for obvious reasons, useless.
-But this perfect mirroring
-has to be established first before anyone can customize the membrane's various
-proxies, and thus, rules for accessing and manipulating objects.
-It is through
-custom proxies whose handlers inherit from ObjectGraphHandler instances in the
-membrane that you can achieve proper hiding of properties, expose new properties,
-and so on.
+But this perfect mirroring has to be established first before anyone can customize the membrane's various proxies, and thus, rules for accessing and manipulating objects.
+It is through custom proxies whose handlers inherit from ObjectGraphHandler instances in the membrane that you can achieve proper hiding of properties, expose new properties, and so on.

 # How the Membrane actually works

-(Not yet written.)
+* The Membrane's prototype methods provide API for getting unique
+ObjectGraphHandler instances:
+  * .getHandlerByField(graphName)
+  * .ownsHandler(handler)
+* The Membrane's prototype also manages access to ProxyMapping instances, which as we stated above match proxies to original values in an one-to-one relationship.
+  * .hasProxyForValue(field, value)
+  * .getMembraneValue(field, value) _(private method)_
+  * .getMembraneProxy(field, value) _(private method)_
+  * .buildMapping(field, value, options) _(private method)_
+  * .wrapArgumentByHandler(handler, arg, options) _(private method)_
+  * .wrapArgumentByProxyMapping(mapping, arg, options) _(private method)_
+  * .convertArgumentToProxy(originHandler, targetHandler, arg, options)
+  * .wrapDescriptor(originField, targetField, desc) _(private method)_
+* The Membrane also maintains a WeakMap(object or proxy -> ProxyMapping) member.
+* Each ObjectGraphHandler is a [handler for a Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and [ProxyHandler](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler) implementing all the traps.
+  * For simple operations that don't need a Membrane, such as .isExtensible(), the handler forwards the request directly to [Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect), which also implements the Proxy handler traps.
+  * (An exception to this rule is the .has() trap, which uses this.getOwnPropertyDescriptor and this.getPrototypeOf to walk the prototype chain, without the .has trap itself crossing the object graph's borders.)
+  * When getting a property descriptor from a proxy by the property name, there are several steps:
+  1. Look up the ProxyMapping object matching the proxy's target in the membrane's WeakMap.
+  2. Look up the original "this" object from the ProxyMapping, and call it originalThis.
+(This is the object the proxy corresponds to.)
+  3. Set rv = Reflect.getOwnPropertyDescriptor(originalThis, propertyName);
+  4. Wrap the non-primitive properties of rv as objects in the membrane, just like originalThis is wrapped in the membrane.
+    * This includes the .get(), .set() methods of accessor descriptors, and the .value of a data descriptor.
+  5. Return rv.
+  * When getting the prototype of a proxy,
+  1. Look up the ProxyMapping object matching the proxy's target in the membrane's WeakMap.
+  2. If the retrieved ProxyMapping object doesn't have a valid "protoMapping" property,
+    a.
+Look up the original "this" object from the ProxyMapping, and call it originalThis.
+    b.
+Set proto = Reflect.getPrototypeOf(originalThis).
+    c.
+Wrap proto, and a new Proxy for proto in the desired object graph, in the membrane via a second ProxyMapping.
+    d.
+Set the second ProxyMapping object as the "protoMapping" property of the first ProxyMapping object.
+  3. Return the proxy belonging to both the object graph and the "protoMapping" object.
+  * The .get() trap follows the ECMAScript 7th Edition specification for .get(), calling its .getOwnPropertyDescriptor() and .getPrototypeOf() traps respectively.
+It then wraps whatever return value it gets from those methods.
+  * When I say 'wrap a value', what I mean is:
+  1. If the value is a primitive, just return the value as-is.
+  2. If there isn't a ProxyMapping in the owning Membrane's WeakMap for the value,
+    a.
+Create a ProxyMapping and set it in the membrane's WeakMap.
+    b.
+Let origin be the ObjectGraphHandler that the value came from, and target be this.
+    c.
+Set the value as a property of the ProxyMapping with the name of the origin object graph.
+    d.
+Let parts = Proxy.revocable(value, this).
+    e.
+Set parts as a property of the ProxyMapping with this object graph's name.
+  3. Get the ProxyMapping for the value from the owning Membrane's WeakMap.
+  4. Get the property of the ProxyMapping with this object's graph name.
+  5. Return the property (which should be a Proxy).
+  * There is an algorithm for "counter-wrap a value", which we use for passing in arguments to a wrapped function, defining a property, or setting a prototype.
+The algorithm is similar to the "wrap a value" algorithm, except that the "origin" ObjectGraphHandler and the "target" ObjectGraphHandler are reversed.
+  * For executing a function proxy via .apply(),
+  1. Counter-wrap the "this" value and all arguments.
+  2. Look up the original function.
+  3. Let rv = Reflect.apply(original function, counterWrapped this, counterWrapped arguments);
+  4. Wrap rv and return the wrapped value.
+  * For executing a function proxy as a constructor via .construct(target, argumentList, newTarget),
+  1. Get the ObjectGraphHandler representing the original function,
+  2. Counter-wrap all the members of argumentList.
+  3. Let rv = Reflect.construct(target, wrappedArgumentList, newTarget).
+  4. Wrap rv.
+  5. Get the prototype property of target (which is our constructor function).
+  6. Wrap the prototype property.
+  7. this.setPrototypeOf(rv, wrappedProto).
+  8. Return rv.

+Each object graph's objects and functions, then, only see three different types of values:
+1. Primitive values
+2. Objects and functions passed into the membrane from that object graph's objects and functions
+3. Proxies from other object graphs, representing native objects and functions belonging to those other object graphs.

+For instance, if I have a "dry" proxy to a function from the "wet" object graph and I call the proxy as a function, the "wet" function will be invoked only with primitives, objects and functions known to the "wet" graph, and "dry" proxies.
+Each argument (and the "this" object) is counter-wrapped in this way, so that the "wet" function only sees values it can rely on being in the "wet" object graph (including "wet" proxies to "dry" objects and callback functions).

+As long as all the proxies (and their respective handlers) follow the above rules, in addition to how they manipulate the appearance (or disappearance) of properties of those proxies, the membrane will be able to correctly preserve each object graph's integrity.
+Which is the overall goal of the membrane:  keep objects and functions from accidentally crossing from one object graph to another.